nikolayg/nikgrozev-website/_posts/blog/2017-05-10-mongo-query-to-CSV-download-expressjs.md

 I recently worked on an app which uses [MongoDB](https://www.mongodb.com/) and [Express JS](https://expressjs.com/).
-The app had to allow the end used to export the result of a large Mongo query (50K+ of documents).
+The app had to allow for the
+export of a large Mongo query result (50K+ of documents).
 In this post, we'll see how to do it succinctly and "in-flight" with two popular CSV libraries.

 <div id='query-cursor'/>